 During GMW2015 there was a talk in the Citi Money Gallery on ‘the development of money and the economy’ for 25 sixth form students studying economics and business.
 On the last day of GMW2015, 26 year 11 math students explored the links between mathematics and money.
 The activities ranged from a serious look at the budgeting strategies to fun activity event where they had to calculate how many £2 coins would fit into the Citi Money Gallery which was approximately 607,200,000.
 That’s a lot of £2 coins!

-During GMW2014 The British Museum organized a number of financial education workshops for students and educators through their program for the British Museum’s Citi Money Gallery.
-Educators were provided with models and strategies to deliver empowering financial education, which has been a compulsory part of Mathematics and Citizenship in the revised secondary National Curriculum.
+During GMW2014 the British Museum’s Citi Money Gallery organized a number of financial education workshops for students and educators.
+Practitioners were provided with models and strategies to deliver empowering financial education, which has been a compulsory part of Mathematics and Citizenship in the revised secondary National Curriculum.
 The workshops introduced fresh approaches to financial education and were linked to the Museum’s large collection.
-Students enjoyed the opportunity to handle real items in the collection and explore the Citi Money Gallery at the British Museum.
-In addition, they discovered and learned about the development of money and its role in societies around the world.
+Students learned about the development of money and its role in societies around the world.

-During GMW2016, partner organizations in Mexico were able to reach 26,000 children and youth in a series of educational activities in partnership with Museo MIDE.
+During GMW2016, partner organizations in Mexico reached 26,000 children and youth in a series of educational activities in partnership with Museo MIDE.
 MIDE deployed a series of interactive and fun activities, where children performed 4 activities which helped them become aware of the responsible use of money:

 2) Value Scale: the children made daily life decisions, analyzing a series of possibilities with different values, each one associated with each decision.
-The task became complicated when the children had to see that each decision taken balances with their ethic formation and financial decisions.
+The task became complicated when the children saw each decision took balances with their ethic formation and financial decisions.
 This activity enhanced the children’s reflections on values related to financial decision present in daily life and the importance of keeping it in balance.

 3) A Savings adventure: children and youth learned about savings and the road to their own goals and dreams.

-4) Mint your own coin: children were able to create their own money.
+4) Mint your own coin: children created their own money.